 Gathering insights is a critical part of making an app that satisfies the needs of various types of users.
 But trying to leverage input from a dozen stakeholders, all with different opinions, makes your decisions unbelievably tough.
 You’re stuck taking everyone’s input into consideration and trying to cover all the edge cases, all before the initial launch.

-To quote Seth Godin (a fellow knows a thing or two about marketing): “As long as you want to please everyone, you won’t please anyone”.
+To quote Seth Godin: “As long as you want to please everyone, you won’t please anyone”.
 Focus on your main target group, and the main need you are addressing, and meet that need.

 Founders launch products, because they identified a problem and they found a new or a better solution to approach this problem.
 Often, this is in a field they are experts in, and the app’s initial scope and features are decided based only on their assumptions.
 It’s a natural flow of things, but at some point, these assumptions need to be evaluated and adjusted to your actual users’ needs.
 For a start, a group of 5-10 prospective users for an in-depth interview is enough and better than no research at all.